Position

 Responsibilities:

-• Conduct energy audits and assessments to identify areas for improvement.
+• Conduct energy audits and assessments to identify opportunities for energy savings and efficiency improvements.

-• Develop and implement energy management plans to reduce energy consumption and costs.
+• Develop and implement energy management plans tailored to the specific needs and goals of clients.

-• Provide expert advice on energy-efficient technologies and practices.
+• Provide expert advice on energy-efficient technologies, equipment, and systems, including renewable energy options.

 Qualifications